netCommonsEU/PeerStreamer-build/README.md

 PeerStreamer web front-end [PeerViewer] (https://github.com/netCommonsEU/PeerStreamer-peerviewer).
-For doing this you need the development version of the glib2.0 and gstreamer1.0 libraries and a properly configured Go development environment.
+For doing this you need the development version of the glib2.0 and gstreamer1.0 libraries and a properly configured Go and Node.js development environments.

 On ubuntu you can execute the following command for installing the two required
 libraries:

 `sudo apt-get install libglib2.0-dev libgstreamer1.0-dev`

-and the following commands for configuring the Go development environment:
+For configuring the Go development environment:

 ```
 wget https://storage.googleapis.com/golang/go1.7.3.linux-amd64.tar.gz